Juan Pablo Vargas: International career

-Vargas made his senior Costa Rica debut at the 2017 Copa Centroamericana, playing in a 3–0 win over Belize on January 15, 2017.
-He scored his first goal for the national team in a 2022 FIFA World Cup qualification match against the United States, netting the opener in a 2–0 victory on March 30, 2022.
+Vargas made his senior Costa Rica debut at the 2017 Copa Centroamericana, playing in a 3–0 win over Belize on 15 January 2017.
+He scored his first goal for the national team in a 2022 FIFA World Cup qualification match against the United States, netting the opener in a 2–0 victory on 30 March 2022.

 In November 2022, Vargas was named to Costa Rica's squad for the 2022 FIFA World Cup.
+He made his debut in the competition on 1 December, starting in a 4–2 loss to Germany where he scored the second goal for his country.